 In the Export Settings panel, click ๐ฌ Device Spec Check, then use Run check to run a quick browser benchmark and get recommended export settings.
 Quality-first is the recommended export route on supported desktop Chrome and Edge setups.
 Legacy real-time remains the fallback on iPad and Safari today.
 Then set your canvas size (16:9, 9:16, 1:1, or custom) and click Export Video.

-720p stays fully free, free HD exports start with the support watermark on, you get 2 clean HD exports before it locks on, and 4K keeps one free watermarked test export per device before the 10-Day Release Pass takes over.
+720p stays fully free, free HD exports start with the support watermark on, you get 2 watermark-free HD exports before it locks on, and 4K keeps one free watermarked test export per device before paid pass access takes over.
 Quality-first can save .webm and, on supported Chrome or Edge browsers, .mp4 using H.264/AAC.
 Use the Quick 720p, Quick 1080p, or Quick 4K buttons when you want a fast shortcut.
-For focused release-week jobs like Spotify Canvas, X Exports, Release Pack, and Batch Tracks + Playlists, use the quick-launch card above the Visual Style controls.
+For focused release-week jobs like Spotify Canvas, X Exports, Release Pack, Promo Still Pack, Batch Tracks, and Playlist Maker, use the quick-launch card above the Visual Style controls.
 If you build a video playlist, multi-clip background, or long playlist mix, plan around a safe 30fps output today.
-The Long Playlist Builder is the beta route for planned YouTube mix videos: it exports one song file per track, then joins those files into one final playlist video.
+Playlist Maker is the route for planned YouTube mix videos: export one song file per track in Batch Tracks, then join those files into one final playlist video.

-720p stays fully free, free HD exports start with the support watermark on, you get two clean HD exports before it locks on, and 4K keeps one free watermarked test export per device.
-A ยฃ4.99 10-Day Release Pass removes that export friction, adds release-week tools like Spotify Canvas, X Exports, Release Pack, and Batch Tracks + Playlists, and keeps the workflow private for unreleased tracks.
+720p stays fully free, free HD exports start with the support watermark on, you get two watermark-free HD exports before it locks on, and 4K keeps one free watermarked test export per device.
+A paid pass removes that export friction, adds release-week tools like Spotify Canvas, X Exports, Promo Still Pack, Release Pack, Batch Tracks, and Playlist Maker, and keeps the workflow private for unreleased tracks.

-Add up to 5 video clips on the free lane, with larger playlists available during an active 10-Day Release Pass.
+Add up to 5 video clips on the free lane, with larger playlists available during an active pass.
 Drag to reorder them in the timeline.
 Great for music video-style backgrounds, with the current safest output route planned around 30fps.

-Use Batch Tracks + Playlists when you want one finished YouTube mix or playlist video from multiple songs.
-It renders each song as a safe segment, then joins the finished song files into one beta output.
-Use 720p or 1080p / 30fps for the most reliable results.
+Use Batch Tracks when you need finished videos for multiple songs, then use Playlist Maker when you want one YouTube mix or playlist video from those exported files.
+Use 720p or 1080p / 30fps for the most reliable joined output.

 Use the dedicated Audio / EQ panel for bass, mids, treble, and the newer finish controls like gentle compressor, warmth, bass enhance, and presence.